-This onion relish is one of those treasures to have handy in the refrigerator.
-It can be used so many ways-part of a vegetable dish, as a topping or relish with meats and top burgers, chopped up and mixed into whole grains, as part of a soup, and they are especially good mixed with roasted or grilled peppers.
-This makes a great base for pastas and sandwiches.
+This onion relish is a kitchen treasure to keep on hand in the refrigerator.
+It can be used so many ways—tossed with vegetables, as a topping for meats or burgers, stirred into whole grains, or folded into soups.
+It’s especially delicious paired with roasted or grilled peppers, and also makes a flavorful base for pastas and sandwiches.

 INGREDIENTS:

-3 large brown onions, peeled and sliced into 1/8 inch thin crescents
+3 large brown onions, peeled and thinly sliced into 1/8 inc crescents

 2 tablespoons olive oil